stoeps13/connections-doc/source/admin/admin/r_admin_files_config_properties2.md

     The value must be greater than or equal to 0.

+    !!! note
-    **Note:** You can force a resource update by opening the LotusConnections-config.xml common configuration properties file and setting the versionStamp property to any token.
+    You can force a resource update by opening the LotusConnections-config.xml common configuration properties file and setting the versionStamp property to any token.
 This token is included in most urls, so changing this token changes the url.
 Since urls are cached by path and cache header, the new url overrides the old url and refreshes the resources.
 For information, see *Common configuration properties*.

+    !!! note
-    **Note:** Some resources, such as some images, do not use version stamps.
+    Some resources, such as some images, do not use version stamps.
 If you edit those frequently, you can decrease the cache.http.publicContentMaxAgeInSecs value to show changes more quickly.
 If not, you can leave the value high and update the version stamp when you make changes.

 cache.http.publicFeedMaxAgeInSecs
 :   Maximum age of the public feed cache before it is refreshed, in seconds.
 Public feeds pass information to the Public Files view.
 You may want to raise this value in very large deployments \(for example, over a million files\) to avoid performance issues.
 It could also be decreased to have very up-to-date information in the public view.
 A value of 0 means no feeds are cached.